 Using Bash for Pen Testing and Red Teaming

-Now that we’ve covered the basics, let’s examine how Bash can be used for pen testing and red teaming.
+Now that we’ve covered the basics, let’s examine how Bash can be used for pen testing and red teaming in an ethical and professional manner.

 #!/bin/bash